The Promise (musical): Synopsis of The Promise (Currently running every Fall season)

 As Jesus is awaiting His trial, three people recognize Peter as one of Jesus' followers.
 Peter repeatedly denies even knowing Jesus, and a rooster crows.
-Peter is overcome by his guilt and asks God for forgiveness, dedicating his life to God ("Peter's Song"§).
+Peter is overcome by his guilt and asks God for forgiveness, dedicating his life to God ("This is Now"§).
 Jesus is put on trial before Herod and then Pontius Pilate, who initially refuses to condemn Him, since He had committed no crime.
 During these trials, Jesus is whipped, and a crown of thorns is placed on his head.
 An angry mob insists that Pilate "Let Him Be Crucified", and Pilate turns him over to the rioters and the Roman soldiers.
 The soldiers lead him along the "Via Dolorosa" to Calvary, a hill outside the city, to be crucified.
 The soldiers beat and mock Jesus as he carries his cross, while his followers mourn.
 Jesus is nailed to the cross, and the soldiers cast lots for his robe ("Cross of Calvary").
 Jesus tells his mother, Mary, that the apostle John is now her son.
 He cries out to God, "Abba, Father, why have you forsaken me?" and then gasps, "it is finished."

 Joseph of Arimathea and Nicodemus, religious leaders and secret followers of Jesus, take his body down from the cross and bury it in the tomb that Joseph had purchased for himself.
 Pilate posts Roman guards at the tomb so Jesus' apostles will not be able to steal Jesus' body and claim that He rose from the dead.
 On Sunday, the Angel Gabriel appears at the tomb, singing God's command for Jesus to "Arise".
 Three women arrive at the tomb to mourn and find Jesus there, risen from the dead!
 They bring the apostles to Him, and all the people come to worship Jesus.